spoofle/spoofle/README.md

 ✍️ I write about Gen AI (particularly Gemini), computer vision, and cool research I read about on my blog [Code Meets Cognition](https://hthota.substack.com/).
 Feel free to check it out, as well as the code samples pinned below!

-🌱 Tech Lead @ Hack4Impact-UMD: I'm currently a co-tech lead for the Internal Application Tools project.
-We're building an application portal and dashboard as part of our initiative to overhaul the current application process to Hack4Impact-UMD.
+🌱 Tech Lead @ Hack4Impact-UMD: I'm currently a co-tech lead for the Winrock International project.
+We're building a dashboard that processes information more effectively.
 Past projects I've also worked on as a TL includes:
+-
 - Hack4Impact Application Tool (Fall 2024) - Overhauling application process utilized by 200+ prospective applicants, making it cleaner and easier to navigate the process
 - All District Reads project (Spring/Summer 2024) - Mobile and web development for the All District Reads nonprofit